colorfulade350/Study/informatic science/README.md

-# This repository is for informatic science
+# This repository is for storing my informatics sources.